You've just qualified as a therapist, and help patients with a wide variety of speech and language difficulties.

 You then meet up with a speech and language therapy friend in a mental health team working with young offenders.
 She's helping an 18 year old with poor communication, memory and social skills.
 This leads to him misunderstanding people, leading to aggressive behaviour.
 Group therapy helps focus his language and social skills and address his behaviour.

 After lunch, you see a 12 year old girl who has been struggling at school.
 She finds it hard to understand her teachers and to answer questions in tests.
 You have been helping her find ways and techniques to support her learning.
 You have also been working with her teachers so they can better support her education.

 At the end of the day, you write a report for a client with cerebral palsy and manage new referrals to your team.

-You're patient, caring and kind, and want a skilled job helping others.
-You're interested in medicine, enjoy biology and have a keen interest in how the human body and mind work.
+You're interested in medicine, enjoy biology, psychology and language and have a keen interest in how the human body and mind work.

 You'll need five GCSEs at grades 9-4 (A*-C) - or the equivalent - and be considering taking three A levels (or the equivalent) at 6th form or college.

 You'll need to take an approved three or four-year degree in speech and language therapy at university.
 You'll usually need three A levels (or equivalent level 3 qualification).
-Different courses favour different A level subjects, so bear this in mind when considering a future university.
-Alternatively, you could take a relevant first degree (e.g. psychology) and then take an approved 2 year masters degree in speech and language therapy.
+Different courses favour different A level subjects, for example English language and biology, so bear this in mind when considering a future university.
+Alternatively, you could take a relevant first degree (e.g. psychology) and then take an approved two-year masters degree in speech and language therapy.